Community College of Vermont

-The Community College of Vermont (CCV) is a public community college in Vermont.
-It is Vermont's second largest college, serving 7,000 students each semester and is part of the Vermont State Colleges System.
-The college has 12 locations throughout Vermont as well as extensive online learning options.
+The Community College of Vermont (CCV) is a public community college within the Vermont State Colleges System.
+It is the second-largest higher education institution in the state, enrolling approximately 7,000 students each semester.
+CCV operates 12 academic centers across Vermont and offers a wide range of online learning opportunities.

 History

 The state created the Vermont Regional Community College Commission (VRCCC) in 1970.
 Peter Plympton Smith was hired as the first president.
 VRCCC opened in Montpelier with 10 courses and 50 students.
 In 1975, CCV earned accreditation from the New England Association of Schools and Colleges.

 In 1992, CCV deployed the "virtual campus linking its 13 locations via a computer network.
 In 1996, CCV offered its first online course: Introduction to Political Science.

 In 1984, CCV's commencement topped 100 graduates and its twelfth site opened in Middlebury.
 In 1993, enrollment at CCV topped 5000 students.
 In 2003, students aged 22 or younger reached 33% of all enrollment at CCV.
 In 2004, enrollment at CCV topped 10,000 students.
 In the fall of 2010, CCV offered a new associate degree in Environmental Science.

 In 2008, CCV purchased the building of the defunct Woodbury College in Montpelier.

 In 2010 CCV built a new building in Winooski, replacing the former Burlington building.

 In 2014, CCV moved its Brattleboro campus to the renovated Brooks House, in the downtown business district of the town.